 Once the credit bureau receives your dispute, they’ll have 30 days to respond to your dispute by investigating your claims and by forwarding your dispute to the institution that created the inaccuracy.
 Once that institution receives your dispute, they too will have to investigate it, correct it, and forward the correction to each of the three bureaus.
 Once the investigation is finished, the credit bureau will send you the results in writing and another copy of your credit report that reflects the changes.

 This can be a tedious process, but it’s well worth the effort.
 Clearing up mistakes on your credit report can save you thousands of dollars per year in interest charges and loan fees, and it can also make it easier for you to get new lines of credit such as loans, credit cards, or financing for a car or a house.

 If you want more helpful tips on managing your credit and finances, visit us today at The KEY in Oklahoma City.
 Our OKC used car dealership specializes in helping people with bad or no credit get auto financing, and we also offer free financial and life counseling to our customers.
-Visit our Oklahoma City used car lot today, or get more advice on our Facebook or Google+ pages.
+Visit our Oklahoma City used car lot today, or get more advice on our Facebook page.